Aelisya/Aelisya-Tweaker/README.md

 <li>Adding support for color change who follow browser/os preference to scrollbar</li>
 <li>Various optimizations for some js and manifest to try to improve speed and security</li>
 <li>Adapting Scrollbar to edge system's settings one</li>
-<li>Licence Modified from all right reserved to CC BY-NC-ND 4.0 (Only apply on V2 when it will be finished prior this all right reserved is applicable)</li>
 </ul>